 - Bonus – a small personal fan

-- Any other things you may need for your trip
+- Anything else you may need for your trip

 Summer travel tips for Israel:

-*Every day, pack at least 2-3 liters of water before you leave your hostel
+- Every day, pack at least 2-3 liters of water before you leave your accommodation.

 Top things to do in the Israeli Summer: